Duisburg North Rhine-westphalia, Germany Travel Guide

 Coldest weather, shorter daylight, greater probability of rain or snow.

 Germany is part of the Schengen Area, a group of 27 European countries with no border security at mutual borders.
 Nationals of many countries (USA, Canada, Australia, New Zealand, UK, Japan, South Korea) enter Germany for tourism or business for for a MAXIMUM of 90 days in any 180-day period without a visa.
-Your passport simply receives a stamp upon arrival.
+Your passport simply receives a stamp upon entry.
 Citizens of countries not covered by the visa-waiver agreement require a Schengen visa (Type C) for brief visits or a National Visa (Type D) for stays over 90 days or specific purposes like work or study.

 Present your valid Schengen visa.